zeravenyoej/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is issued by a server to a client as evidence that the client has provided correct login credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can create a custom PrivateRoute that, should a user without an authentication token try to access a component, will be redirected to another.
+This way the route/component is only accessible once a token has been issued.

 - [ ] Describe how web servers work.

+Computers connect to the internet via the world wide web, locate a specific server computer through a URL and domain name, and get info from that server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD stands for create, read, update, delete.
+In terms of HTTP methods, we have used create, delete, put (same as update), and get (comparable to read).

 ## Project Set Up